FarronF/limerick-council-meetings/meetings/2021/02/17-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 16th December 2020.md

 closing date close after Christmas and in particular with Covid-19.
 Ms. Duke said that there

-should not be an issue with extending deadline.---
+should not be an issue with extending deadline.
+---
 

 Ms. Byrnes also echoed Cllr.
 Benson’s sentiment – that she would appreciate if the deadline